Don't Mix Insurance Advice With Investment Advice

 In other words, I don't mix things up.
 I keep things simple and straightforward.

 If I want insurance, I shop for insurance from insurance salespeople.
 If I want specialized investments, I seek the appropriate vendor who specializes exclusively in those products.
-If I want generic investments (stocks, bonds, ETFs, etc.), then I shop for brokerage services based on my brokerage needs for that portfolio.
+If I want generic investments (stocks, bonds, ETFs, etc.), then I shop for a low cost brokerage because it's a commodity service.

 For example, the guy I buy my home insurance and auto policies from represents a single company and has sold this one insurance line for his entire career.
 I'm buying the insurance company as much as his expertise in this specific line of insurance.